-Net cash used for financing activities in 2015 consists primarily of our payment to complete the Wireless Acquisition, costs paid to retire our 2019 Notes, costs paid for the 2025 Notes, and repurchases of stock partially offset by borrowings on our Senior Credit Facility and Searchlight Note to fund the Wireless Acquisition.
-Net cash used for financing activities in 2014 consists primarily of payments to ACS for preferential cash distributions, repayment of Rural Utilities Service debt, and repurchases of our common stock.
+Net cash provided by financing activities in 2016 consists primarily of cash received from the Tower Transaction partially offset by repurchases of our stock, payments on our Senior Credit Facility, net of borrowings, and costs paid for the amendment to our Senior Credit Facility.
+Net cash used for financing activities in 2015 consists primarily of our payment to complete the Wireless Acquisition, costs paid to retire our 2019 Notes, costs paid for the 2025 Notes, and repurchases of our stock partially offset by borrowings on our Senior Credit Facility and Searchlight Note to fund the Wireless Acquisition.
 Our borrowings fluctuate from year to year based on our liquidity needs.
 We may use excess cash to make optional repayments on our debt or repurchase our common stock depending on various factors, such as market conditions.